Privacy policy

 When our website is visited, certain information is collected to allow us to change and improve our websites and online services.
 Typically, this information consists of:

 When using the online services provided by CSC or MASAPL, all information passing between a personal computer and the secure section of our website is encrypted to enhance its security.
 While we endeavour to provide a secure environment, there are inherent security risks associated with communicating over the internet.
-We provide alternative means of communication including direct contact via telephone or facsimile.
+We provide alternative means of communication including direct contact via telephone, facsimile, or post if preferred.

 Collection of personal information concerning children